Cloud monitoring guide: Introduction

-- The recommended monitoring approach for both infrastructure and applications as a whole, from end-to-end.
-This includes deployable solutions for these common workloads migrating to Azure.
+- The recommended end-to-end monitoring approach for both infrastructure and applications.
+This approach includes deployable solutions for migrating these common workloads to Azure.

-This guide isn't a how-to guide for using or configuring individual Azure services and solutions, but does reference those sources when applicable or available.
-After reading this guide, you'll understand how to successfully operate a workload following recommended practices and patterns.
+This guide isn't a how-to article for using or configuring individual Azure services and solutions, but it does reference those sources when they're applicable or available.
+After you've read it, you'll understand how to successfully operate a workload by following best practices and patterns.

-If you are unfamiliar with Azure Monitor and System Center Operations Manager and you would like to get a better understanding of what makes them unique and how they compare to each other before going any further, review the Overview of our monitoring platforms.
+If you're unfamiliar with Azure Monitor and System Center Operations Manager, and you want to get a better understanding of what makes them unique and how they compare to each other, review the Overview of our monitoring platforms.